 #2.
 Proactive Capacitor Replacement

-This paper by Emerson a very useful resource to keep a check on life cycle of both AC and DC capacitors.
+Paper by Emerson a very useful resource to keep a check on life cycle of both AC and DC capacitors.
 It’s important that either you or your service provider knows everything that should be included in UPS lifecycle maintenance.

 #3.
 Consistent UPS Maintenance